 Sprayed concrete is the method by which concrete is sprayed into place, rather than the more conventionally used pouring or placing into formwork.
 According to the Sprayed Concrete Association other terms used include Gunite, Shot Concrete and Shotcrete.

 There are many applications and uses for sprayed concrete.
 These include curved structures (including shell roofs and domes and tunnel linings) and free-formed structures (such as swimming pools and climbing walls).
-Applications also include underground construction, retailing walls and piled wall facings.
+Applications also include underground construction, retaining walls and piled wall facings.
 Sprayed concrete is also commonly used to provide fire protection to steelwork and for strengthening and repair works to existing structures.

 There are essentially two methods of application: the dry process and the wet process, typically installed by different specialist contractors and equipment.
 Both use high velocity air to propel.